 Travel insurance is a contract between a traveler and a travel insurance agency that provides compensation for specified financial losses in exchange for a one-time payment.
 In the context of travel, financial losses refer to prepaid, non-refundable trip expenses like airline tickets as well as unforeseen costs like emergency medical treatment abroad.
-So, what does travel insurance typically cover for trips to Asia?

 Comprehensive travel insurance for Asian countries should include coverage for trip cancellations, delays, and interruptions and protections for baggage losses and medical expenses.
 Speaking of medical expenses, the varying healthcare standards and potential language barriers in Asian countries make travel insurance with medical coverage necessary to receive proper care and avoid hefty medical bills.